hamedHT/Decaf-Compiler/README.md

 - [ ] 08-array
 - [ ] 09-global
 - [ ] 10-bounds

-- [ ] see codegen directory for more ...
+see codegen directory for more ...
 - [x] 17-webinar_test.dcf
+- [ ] 18-Arrays implement array declaration with statements and expressions